 Q: Per km cost of travel for mid-distance trips (say to Putrajaya and back, to Kajang and back, to Shah Alam and back for a meeting)

 A: For example, so if we were to take a drive from Bangsar to Putrajaya (that’s 41 km drive) for a 1.5-hour meeting, booking a SOCAR for 4 hours will give you 120 km worth of petrol for a price of just under RM60 for those 4 hours.
 E-hailing your way to Putrajaya and back will set you back almost RM120 for a return trip for an 82 km journey.
 In this case, SOCAR gets you to your meeting and back for a per kilometer cost of RM14.90*4/82 = RM0.73 vs. e-hailing which will get you there for a cost of RM1.46/km.

-Q: What is your advice for Malaysians this Raya season?
+Q: What is your advice on buying a car, for Malaysians this Raya season?

 A: My one true Raya car savings tips would be – don’t blow all your money on a new car before Raya… try out the different cars first before deciding.

 Secret tip: Instead of rushing to buy a car from a dealer, why not try out your favorite SOCAR model on our platform before purchasing.
 The handling fee on a hire purchase alone is RM600 (paid to the dealer).
 With this, you could try the MINI, Polo and HR-V each for a day each and still spend less than RM300 all with petrol and insurance included.